webarkit/ARnft/README.md

 We are using [Prettier](https://prettier.io/) as code formatter.
 You only need to run `yarn format` to write the formatted code with Prettier.
 If you want to check if the code is well formatted run instead: `yarn format-check`

 ## Build
-If you make changes to the code, run these commands to build the distribution libray, install all the dependencies with:
+If you make changes to the code, run these commands to build the distribution library, install all the dependencies with:
 ```
 yarn --include=dev i
 ```
-For a development build, that is the code will be rebuilt for every changes, run:
+For a development build, that is the code will be rebuilt for every change, run:
 ```
 yarn dev-ts
 ```